0xSickb0y/windcorp/README.md

 ### Company Portal

-the http://wincorp.thm:80/ page, which serves as a default company portal, there are two notable findings:
+In the http://wincorp.thm:80/ page, which serves as a default company portal, there are two notable findings:

 1. **Employee/IT Staff Usernames**: The page lists several usernames associated with company employees and IT staff.
 This exposure of usernames assisted in targeting specific individuals within the organization.